jon-heard/obsidian-inline-scripts-library/README.md

 - __state get__ - Expands to a state-string - a string containing all data for the current session state.
 - __state restore__ - Loads the session state from the last "state get" shortcut expansion in the current note.
 - __state set {state: text}__ - Loads the session state from {state}, a state-string created with the "state get" shortcut.
+- __state save__ - Store the state to file.
+This is called automatically after each shortcut expansion that triggers a state change.

 ***